-It refers to an increase in muscle activity that can cause excessive abnormal movements, excessive normal movements or a combination of both.
+It refers to an increase in muscle activity that can cause excessive abnormal movements, excessive regular movements, or both.

-Hyperkinesia is a state of excessive restlessness that occurs in a wide variety of disorders that affect the ability to control motor movement, such as Huntington’s disease.
+Hyperkinesia is a state of excessive restlessness that occurs in various disorders that affect the ability to control motor movement, such as Huntington’s disease.

-It is the opposite of hypokinesia , which refers to the decrease in body movement, as commonly manifested in Parkinson’s disease.
+It is the opposite of hypokinesia, which refers to decreased body movement, as commonly manifested in Parkinson’s disease.

 Many hyperkinetic movements are the result of inadequate regulation of the circuits of the thalamocortical basal ganglia.

-The hyperactivity of a direct pathway combined with decreased activity of an indirect pathway results in the activation of thalamic neurons and the excitation of cortical neurons, which results in an increase in motor power.
+The hyperactivity of a direct pathway combined with decreased activity of the indirect pathway results in the activation of thalamic neurons and the excitation of cortical neurons, which increases motor power.

-Many hyperkinetic disorders are psychological in nature and are typically prominent in childhood.
+Many hyperkinetic disorders are psychological and are typically prominent in childhood.

-Depending on the specific type of hyperkinetic movement, there are different treatment options available to minimize symptoms, including different medical and surgical therapies.
+Depending on the specific type of hyperkinetic movement, there are different treatment options available to minimize symptoms, including other medical and surgical therapies.

-Hyperkinesia is a defining characteristic of many childhood movement disorders, although it differs clearly from both hypertonia and negative signs, which are also often involved in these disorders.
+Hyperkinesia is a defining characteristic of many childhood movement disorders, although it differs clearly from hypertonia and negative signs, which are also often involved.

 Several prominent forms of hyperkinetic movements include:

-Athetosis is defined as a slow, continuous and involuntary twisting movement that prevents the individual from maintaining a stable posture.
+Athetosis is a slow, continuous, and involuntary twisting movement that prevents the individual from maintaining a stable posture.

-Chorea is a continuous sequence of random appearance of one or more discrete involuntary movements or fragments of movement.
+Chorea is a continuous sequence of random appearances of one or more discrete involuntary movements or fragments of movement.

-Dystonia is a movement disorder in which involuntarily sustained or intermittent muscle contractions cause twisted or repetitive movements, abnormal postures, or both.
+Dystonia is a movement disorder in which involuntarily sustained or intermittent muscle contractions are caused by twisted or repetitive movements, abnormal postures, or both.

 Hemifacial spasm (HFS) is characterized by involuntary contraction of the facial muscles, which usually occurs only on one side of the face.

-Myoclonus is defined as a sequence of repetitive jerks, often non-rhythmic, brief, beating-like due to sudden involuntary contraction or relaxation of one or more muscles.
+Myoclonus is a sequence of repetitive jerks, often non-rhythmic, brief, and beating-like, due to sudden involuntary contraction or relaxation of one or more muscles.

 Late dyskinesia / late dystonia:

-Tardive dyskinesia or late dystonia, both referred to as TD, refer to a wide variety of involuntary stereotypic movements caused by prolonged use of dopamine receptor blocking agents.
+Tardive dyskinesia or late dystonia, referred to as TD, refers to a wide variety of stereotypical involuntary movements caused by prolonged use of dopamine receptor blocking agents.

-A tic can be defined as a repeated movement, individually recognizable, intermittent or fragments of movement that are almost always briefly suppressible and are generally associated with the awareness of the urgency to perform the movement.
+A tic can be defined as a repeated movement, individually recognizable, intermittent, or fragments of action that are almost always briefly suppressible and are generally associated with the awareness of the urgency to perform the movement.

-A tremor can be defined as an involuntary rhythmic movement, forward and backward or oscillating around an axis of articulation.
+A tremor can be defined as an involuntary rhythmic movement, forward and backward or oscillating around an articulation axis.

-Volitional hyperkinesia refers to any type of involuntary movement described above that interrupts voluntary intentional muscle movement.
+Volitional hyperkinesia refers to any involuntary movement described above that interrupts voluntary, intentional muscle movement.